 With the right pages built around keywords that match shopping intent, you can focus on delivering a better user experience.
-Providing easy navigation, limited pop-ups, and clear calls-to-action lessens the workload for a car shopper to get where he or she wants to go..
+Providing easy navigation, limited pop-ups, and clear calls-to-action lessen the workload for a car shopper to get where he or she wants to go.

 You, of course, could not track, measure, and benchmark traffic or conversion data without Google Analytics.
 It’s your foundation for every digital marketing strategy that you’ll implement.

 Despite that, you could be saying, “Reunion, the headline was about how to save money on advertising costs-per-car sold, not just make more money by making more sales from leads that digital marketing delivers.”

 You’re right.
 In addition to converting more shoppers into leads, your website can save you money on your paid search campaigns:

 Making your landing pages relevant to your SEM ads can save you money on every single click.

 Paid search is one of the best drivers of lead generation in digital marketing.
 In order to make your ad campaigns as successful as possible, you need to make sure of a few things:

 - You should have hundreds of keywords …

 Meeting these criteria will ensure that you satisfy a variety of car shopper searches, which creates ad relevance.
 And ad relevance is one factor that helps build a better Quality Score (QS).
 So why do we need to worry about QS?